Entries by

 The RK3588 offers a wealth of external interfaces, enabling developers to easily expand functionality and integrate hardware:

-• High-Speed Interfaces: Supports PCIe 3.0, PCIe 2.0, SATA 3.0, USB 3.1, USB 2.0, and Gigabit Ethernet, making it easy to connect SSDs, 5G/4G modules, Wi-Fi 6 modules, and other high-speed storage and communication devices.
+• High-Speed Interfaces: Supports PCIe 3.0, Pcie 2.0, SATA 3.0, USB 3.1, USB 2.0, and Gigabit Ethernet, making it easy to connect SSDs, 5G/4G modules, Wi-fi 6 modules, and other high-speed storage and communication devices.

 • Multi-Camera Input: Supports up to six MIPI CSI camera inputs, meeting the needs of complex applications requiring multi-camera collaboration, such as intelligent security systems and automotive surround-view systems.